luudanmatcuoi-vn/Sync-timing-subtitles/README.md

 <br>--> Transfer Timing from other subtitles to ocr sub

 ## Usages
+- Run it
+- Can Change parameters in config.ini
+- Can make your own SymSpell dictionary
+-
+## Feature
-- Select Timed sub + ocr sub and audio/video if they from different version (eg. BD and TVs)
+- Sync based audio using sushi if they from different version (eg. BD and TVs)
-- Change parameters in config.ini
-- Make your own SymSpell dictionary
+- Spell check using SymSpell
+- Add ename dictionary to check names, locations.
+- Auto-detect subtitles need combining or splitting
 - Add filter rules (many methods):
   + Replace
   + Regular expression